gmu-gd/motion22-summer/schedule/index.md

 ---

 ### June 27 &mdash; Day 6
-This week we will talk about the graph editor, whichis a way for us to more precisely control motion in After Effects.
+This week we will talk about the graph editor, which is a way for us to more precisely control motion in After Effects.
 We will also dive a little deeper into After Effects and look at some animation techniques and review masks and mattes.

 #### Topics
 * 5.1: Graph Editor